-A Sacred Clown is an intellectual and or spiritual person whose job in life is to reflect to the world the absurdity of life.
-They use humour and satire to poke fun at people in order to get them to witness themselves and to change their ways.
-They teach people to see beyond the literalness of rituals and roles and to dive deeper into mysteries of the sacred.
+A Sacred Clown is an intellectual and or spiritual person whose job in life is to reflect back to the world the absurdity of life.
+They use humor and satire to poke fun at people in order to get them to witness themselves and to change their ways.
+They teach people to see beyond the literalness of rituals and roles and to dive deeper into the mysteries of the sacred.

-Buddha: "Yes JC apparently so.
+Buddha: "Yes JC, apparently so.
 This clown seems like the real deal to me despite her attire."

 Jesus: "Well, that clown has a hell of a lot of guts!
-She also has wisdom, speaks the truth and is a bit childish and cheeky too.!"
+She also has wisdom, speaks the truth, and is a bit childish and cheeky too.!"

 Buddha: "I agree!
 I just wish she would take things more seriously...
 She's always playing the fool!'

 Jesus: "I have a feeling that that's her point...
 You know we tend to get hung up on the "suffering" thing.
 Maybe the clown is on to something."